cox-labs/PerseusR/README.md

 # Installation

+PerseusR is currently under developement and therefore is not available in CRAN or bioconductor.

-Make sure to have the `devtools` package installed
+In order to install it make sure to have the `devtools` package installed.
+(if not install it via `install.packages('devtools')`)

 ```{R}
 library(devtools)